gerardpla/solrpi/README.md

 ## Installation

+Installation is only possible on the target hardware, as it also installs required drivers, which don't compile on all systems.

+So if you are only interested in seeing a little demo about how the software behaves in action without requiring to purchase the hardware, simply run `make asciidemo` in a shell of your favorite Python development platform, e.g. Linux or MacOS.

 1. Get your raspberry and attach the LED display to it.
 Make sure it's updated with the latest OS updates.
 2. `git clone` this project onto your Raspberry
 3. Run a test to see if all system requirements are found and solrpi basically runs: `make test`